sdc53/ESPhome-engine-coolant-and-oil-pressure-sensor/README.md

 2. Load the config file into ESPhome
 3. Configure your wifi, SSID, password, and static IP address (or use DHCP)
 4. Download and flash the firmware, the first time using a Micro USB cable and ESPhome flasher.
 Subsequent updates can happen over wifi.
+5. I am driving the temp and oil senders using 5v.
+Normally they operate using 12v.
+This has not been a problem for me, but you'll want to make sure no 12v signals enter the circuit (except where indicated for the power supply) when installing it in your vehicle.
+6. I bench tested the unit using an extra coolant temp sender I purchased, and a 100 Ohm placehold resistor for the oil pressure sender before installing it in my vehicle.
+7. If you use different senders, you will need to edit the config file for the resistance values, calibration tables, B-values, and so on as appropriate.
+These values are for my vehicle and senders.